 - SAT or ACT Writing test performance.

 - Transcripts of all your coursework and school experience during the entire high-school program.

 - All registries of academic activities to develop intellectual abilities.
-From honours and awards to recognitions or any other type of achievements with an academic purpose.
+From honors and awards to recognition or any other type of achievements with an academic purpose.

 - UCLA Application Prompts answers as an entrance exam.

 All of these requirements need to be delivered before the UCLA application deadline ends.
 The normal admission dates are from the 1st of November to the 30th of the same month every year.
 However, the application site is available from August in order to receive applications from all type of students willing to be part of such a wonderful university.